6.0 Involving Others

 Check also what the cleaner can use themselves or needs to be provided by you, and whether they need to reflect purchase of special substances or equipment in their rate.
 Even though cleaners are mobile, you need to be clear what equipment and substances they can use and are responsible for.

-Alternative methods of charging include a one off charge for a certain task, or involvement of multiple people and helpers.
+Alternative methods of charging include a one-off charge for a certain task, or involvement of multiple people and helpers.

 6.4 Family & Friends

 Involving others can have many benefits to lots of people, although often an ideal that people struggle to see in reality.
-As well as obvious benefits like reduced costs and hassle from involving external cleaner, it can help develop good relationships and a sense of personal responsibility and fulfillment in their home or business.
+As well as obvious benefits like reduced costs and hassle from involving external cleaners, it can help develop good relationships and a sense of personal responsibility and fulfillment in their home or business.

 Our involvement with charities has enabled us to see direct benefits from other volunteers mucking in with cleaning, whether that’s a direct volunteer within the charity or community group, or even working with the JobCentre Plus scheme to involve those looking for work.